 LEARNING ON THE GO.

-elearning has travelled a fair distance from the now humble desktop to multiple devices as everyone wants learning on the go.
+eLearning has traveled a fair distance from the now humble desktop to multiple devices as everyone wants to learn on the go.
 With IoT, Online lessons and learning tools with engaging and interactive content are being made available across platforms.
-While Smart ID cards are being used for attendance marking, tracking devices like wrist bands and GPS enabled bus services ensure safety of students by tracking the location of the bus to give the information real time to parents and the administrators. .
+While Smart ID cards are being used for attendance marking, tracking devices like wristbands and GPS enabled bus services to ensure the safety of students by tracking the location of the bus to give the information real time to parents and the administrators.

 MANAGING PROJECTS BETTER